Kevin Durant: Social media use

-In 2017, Durant became involved with YouTube.
-In February, he visited YouTube's headquarters for a speaking engagement.
-On April 7, 2017, Durant created a YouTube account and soon began to upload live stream vlogs onto it.
-In his first vlog, Durant detailed, "I'm so excited because I got off social media.
-I got off the Instagram, Twitter, all that stuff, just to distance myself a bit.
+In 2017, Durant expanded his online presence to YouTube.
+In February of that year, he visited YouTube's headquarters for a speaking engagement.
+On April 7, 2017, he created a YouTube channel and began uploading livestream vlogs.
+In his first vlog, Durant explained that he had stepped away from other social media platforms, stating, "I got off the Instagram, Twitter, all that stuff, just to distance myself a bit.
 But somebody talked me into getting on the YouTube."
-As of June 2020, Durant's YouTube channel has received over 790,000 subscribers and 38 million video views.
-On February 13, 2018, Deadline reported that Durant, in partnership with producer Brian Grazer's Imagine Television, will create a basketball-themed scripted drama for Apple.
+As of June 2020, his channel had more than 790,000 subscribers and 38 million video views.